MuhammedSajid25/HTML-CSS-CLONE-OF-YOUTUBE/README.md

 1. Open the `youtube.html` file.
 2. Right-click on the file and select "Open with Live Preview."
 3. This will launch a live preview of the website in your default web browser.

-### Explore and Enjoy

-Open your web browser and visit [http://localhost:3000](http://localhost:3000) to experience the "YouTube Home Page UI".

 ---